 What does a CNC Lathe Operator do?

 The operation and maintenance of CNC lathes are the responsibility of a Computer Numerical Control (CNC) lathe operator.
 Because it allows raw materials such as metal, wood, and plastic to be shaped and turned with extreme precision, the lathe is an essential component of nearly all manufacturing facilities.
-A lathe works rapidly rotating a piece of raw material while a sharp cutting tool shapes and cuts it into the desired shape or size.
-Over the years, most lathes have been operated manually, with the workpiece rotated belt drives.
+A lathe works by rapidly rotating a piece of raw material while a sharp cutting tool shapes and cuts it into the desired shape or size.
+Over the years, most lathes have been operated manually, with the workpiece rotated by belt drives.
 Although most modern lathes are computer controlled, some work still requires the use of a CNC lathe operator.

 When a manufacturer wants to make a part with a CNC lathe, the part must first be designed using a computer-aided design (CAD) program or, more commonly, a computer-aided manufacturing (CAM) program.
 The design is then downloaded to a CNC lathe, the appropriate tools are fitted, and the workpiece is secured in the lathe chuck.
 The lathe then automatically machines the piece to the exact specifications specified in the design.